Phosphonolipids

 Phosphonoethanolamine residues have been reported as components of the lipophosphonoglycans of the protozoan parasite Acanthamoeba castellanii, but the point of attachment is not known.

-4. Biosynthesis, Catabolism and Function of Phosphonolipids
+4. Biosynthesis and Metabolism of Phosphonolipids

 More than one pathway for the biosynthesis of 2-aminoethylphosphonate is known, but the simplest requires three enzymes and utilizes phosphoenolpyruvate as the key precursor as illustrated.
 Little appears to be known of how this is then incorporated into lipids, although in rat hepatocytes, a similar pathway to that for phosphatidylethanolamine biosynthesis is involved.